|

 God calls us to be parents and gives us all the tools

-And when we feel like giving up, our strength He will renew.
+And when we feel like giving up, our strength He will

 Children are a gift from God